luainkernel/poc-driver/README.md

-# poc-driver - Linux kernel driver for Lua bindind
+# poc-driver - Linux kernel driver for lunatik

 ## Compiling
 To build module you need to: